 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Crow’s feet are the little wrinkles near the corners of your eyes.
 You may be able to reduce their appearance with topical creams and other products and procedures.

 As you age, your skin undergoes gradual changes.
 Some parts of the face are more susceptible than others to the signs of aging, including the delicate eye area.
-Crow’s feet, a common concern, are those little lines spreading out from the corners of your eyes.
 Crow’s feet develop over time because of tiny muscle contractions that happen every time you make a facial expression.

-No matter which type of crow’s feet you have, there are treatment options available.
+Treatment options are available no matter which type of crow’s feet you have.
 In some people, the signs of crow’s feet can be completely reversed, at least temporarily.
-There are also many steps you can take at home to help conceal crow’s feet.
+You can also take many steps at home to help conceal crow’s feet.